-Few people return from Turkey without some kind of souvenir; whether it’s a cheap-and-cheerful pack of local herbs and spices or an expensive carpet depends on the budget of the traveller and the skill of the salesman.
+Few visitors return from Turkey without some kind of souvenir; whether it’s a cheap-and-cheerful pack of local herbs and spices or an expensive carpet depends on the budget of the traveller and the skill of the salesman.
 The best selection of good-quality wares is to be found in the major tourist centres: İstanbul, Cappadocia, Bursa and the coastal resorts.
-You won’t find a bargain at the production centres themselves as wholesalers and collectors have been there long before you.
+You won’t find a bargain at the production centres themselves; wholesalers and collectors have been there long before you.

 How to bargain

 Bargaining is a way of life in Turkey; whether you love it or hate it depends on your character.
-In general it’s acceptable to haggle over the price of souvenirs, which often lack price tags, meaning the vendor is able to adjust his asking price to what he thinks you are willing/able to pay.
+In general it’s acceptable to haggle over the price of souvenirs, which often lack price tags, so the vendor is able to adjust his asking price according to what he thinks you can or will pay.
 This applies to everything from expensive items such as carpets or kilims through to cheaper items like lokum (Turkish Delight) and spices.
 As a guideline, begin at a figure lower than whatever you are prepared to pay, say half the shopkeeper’s starting price.
-Once a price has been agreed on, you are ethically committed to buy, so don’t commence haggling unless you are reasonably sure you want the item.
+Once a price has been agreed, you are ethically committed to buy, so don’t commence haggling unless you are reasonably sure you want the item.